Red Birds narrow.jpg

 Most birds incorporate a toilet paper roll as the main structure for the body, so they range in size from about a wren to a house sparrow (c 4-6” high and 4-6” long).

-The galleries linked to this page show the birds I have made since the beginning of this project.
+The galleries linked to this page show some of the birds I have made since the beginning of this project.
 The Birds for Sale page includes birds that are presently in my inventory for sale.
 I am always happy to discuss commissions, if any of the birds in the archives speak to you, or if you have special paper or other suitable material that you would like me to incorporate into a bird.

 Songbird and materials.jpg